axibase/atsd/sql/README.md

 #### LEAD

-The `LEAD` function allows you access a column in a subsequent row of the result set.
+The `LEAD` function provides access to a following row at a specified offset from the current position.

 ```sql
 LEAD(columnName [, int offset [, defaultValue]])